hasanablak/akellbl4/README.md

 - ✍️ I'm an author on [Doka](http://doka.guide/).
 It's like MDN in Russian
 - 🔠 I'm translating [Astro](https://astro.build) documentation to Russian
 - 🔬 I’m actively contributing to [Remark42](https://remark42.com)
-- 🎤 I'm working on popularization Next.js in Russian community
 - 💬 Ask me about Remark42, Next.js, React, and TypeScript
 - 📫 How to reach me: [Pavel.Mineev.me](https://pavel.mineev.me)